-The transitions and changes that occur from childhood to adolescence to young adulthood are stressful, especially for those who experience social cognitive challenges.
-We focus on our participants from a developmental perspective.
-By providing a warm, understanding, fun, and supportive learning environment, they will grow socially and emotionally, build self-esteem, and develop the skills that will help them to more successfully navigate middle school, high school, and beyond.
+The transitions from childhood to adolescence to young adulthood can be stressful, especially for those with social cognitive challenges.
+By providing warmth, understanding, and fun in a supportive social environment, we help our participants to grow socially and emotionally, thus building the skills and self-esteem needed to navigate life in middle school, high school, and beyond.

 - Modeling, prompting, encouraging, supporting, facilitating, reassuring, and reinforcing positive behaviors